rgcgithub/regenie/docs/docs/overview.md

 By using this joint model, the NNLS test accounts for the correlation structure between the burden masks and with the non-negative constraints, it can lead to boost in power performance when multiple burden masks are causal and have concordant effects.
+This test has the nice property that it combines model selection of the masks (via the sparsity induced by the non-negative assumption) with model inference (it is well calibrated and powerful).

 ### Step 2 : Interaction testing